jmorey4158/PowerShell-Docs/scripting/PowerShell-Scripting.md

 #  PowerShell Scripting

-<<<<<<< HEAD
-Built on the .NET Framework, Windows PowerShell® is a task-based command-line shell and scripting language designed especially for system administrators and power-users to rapidly automate the administration of the Windows operating system and applications that run on Windows.
+Built on the .NET Framework, PowerShell is a task-based command-line shell and scripting language designed especially for system administrators and power-users to rapidly automate the administration of the Windows operating system and applications that run on Windows.

 ## Getting started with PowerShell
 If you are new to PowerShell, we recommend reviewing the following articles to help bring you quickly up to speed: